makohda/IDRC_first_step_course_2018/README.md

 Then, start up R and install some R libraries.
 `$ R`

-You will see following messages from R.
+You will see the following messages from R.

     R version 3.5.1 (2018-07-02) -- "Feather Spray"
     Copyright (C) 2018 The R Foundation for Statistical Computing
     Platform: x86_64-apple-darwin16.7.0 (64-bit)
     ...

-You realize that the prompt (normarly $) has changed to ">".
+You realize that the prompt (normarlly $) has changed to ">".
 Now, you are in R environments.
 So, I show you commands for R with ">" prompt.
 ```
 > install.packages("data.table")